samuelroland/galeriz/docs/docs.md

 <env name="DB_CONNECTION" value="sqlite"/>
 ```

+You need the SQLite php extension too.

 #### How to run tests ?
-There are different ways to run the tests:
+There are different ways to run the tests in your terminal:
 - `./vendor/bin/phpunit`
 - `php artisan test`

-You can pass argument to `phpunit` or after the `php artisan test` command.
+You can pass arguments to `phpunit` or (same arguments after the `php artisan test` command).

+**Examples**:
-- Example to execute only 1 test:
+- to execute only 1 test:
 `php artisan test --filter my_galleries_page_exists`
-- Example to execute tests of a given class:
+- to execute tests for a given class:
  `php artisan test tests/Feature/AllGalleriesTest.php`

 I recommend you to setup a shortcut in your IDE to run the tests.
 I used this keyboard shorcut setting in VSCode to run `php artisan test tests/Feature` on `ctrl+t ctrl+t`